 This course introduces the fundamental principles and an introduction to welding and cutting.
-Topics include; Arc welding, MIG welding, TIG welding, plasma - Arc welding & cutting, brazing, oxy-acetylene cutting and much more.
 This course will emphasize understanding flame adjustments, duty cycles, metal alloys, heating with oxy-acetylene and gas welding.
 Upon completion, students will be able to understand the development of modern welding